"Among the world's star soloists, she's as keen a listener, as adept and intimate a chamber partner, as it gets.”

 Janine records exclusively for Decca Classics.
 Her latest recording released in June 2024 features Sibelius Violin Concerto and Prokofiev Violin Concerto No 1 together with Klaus Mäkelä and the Oslo Philharmonic Orchestra and was met with high critical acclaim throughout.

 She is the Founder and Artistic Director of the International Chamber Music Festival Utrecht as well as Co-Artistic Director of Sion Festival.
-Since November 2023 she is Professor of Violin Studies at Kronberg Academy where she will perform concerts together with Gidon Kremer and Kremerata Baltica during the Kronberg Festival in October 2024.
+Since November 2023 she is Professor of Violin Studies at Kronberg Academy.

 Janine studied with Coosje Wijzenbeek, Philipp Hirshhorn and Boris Belkin.